Caudal Steroid Injection

 We all have nerves which run from the spinal cord down your back and legs.
 Back and leg pain is often caused by your nerve roots being irritated and inflamed, due to damaged disc(s).

-A Caudal Steroid Injection is steroid medication injected into the epidural space, in the lowest part.
+A Caudal Steroid Injection is steroid medication administered to the epidural space, in the lowest part.
 Inflamed spinal nerves can be easily managed by this medication, and the procedure should only take a few minutes to complete.

 The sciatic nerve is the largest nerve in the body.
 When irritated, it causes the condition sciatica.
 Sciatica usually affects one side of the lower body.
 It’s diagnosed as a pain that radiates from the lower back and down the thigh and leg.
-The pain can be either sharp and dull, and is usually accompanied by numb or tingling sensation.
+The pain can be either sharp, dull, or both, and is usually accompanied by numb or tingling sensation.

 What does the procedure look like?